Crown-Commercial-Service/CMpDevEnvironment/README.md

 This uses the contents of the `CCSExampleNPMModule` repository.
 It contains a minimal JavaScript module that can be built and published as an NPM module.

 The file `main.tf` defines the attributes of the build and identifies the location of the source code in Github.
-An environment variable, `NPM_TOKEN` must be defined that is able to publish to the NPM registry on [https://www.npmjs.com](https://www.npmjs.com).
+The example uses a bespoke build type of npm-publish which will install the package, run any tests and then attempt to publish the package to the npmjs registry - In order for this to be successful, there is a predefined npm auth token stored within the AWS parameter store (ccs-build_npm_token).

 When executed the scripts will define the build pipeline and this will trigger the process of building and publishing the example NPM module.